 As with other indicators of living environments, there are great provincial disparities.
 In provinces with large metropolitan populations, like Gauteng and the Western Cape, over 90% of children have access to adequate sanitation, while provinces with large rural populations have the poorest sanitation.
-The provinces with the greatest improvements in sanitation services are the Eastern Cape (where the number of children with access to adequate sanitation more than tripled from 0.6 million to 2 million over 13 years), KwaZulu-Natal (an increase of over 1.4 million children with adequate sanitation) and the Free State (where the proportion of children with sanitation improved from 51% in 2002 to 83% in 2014).
+The provinces with the greatest improvements in sanitation services are the Eastern Cape (where the number of children with access to adequate sanitation increased by nearly 150% in nine years), KwaZulu-Natal (increased from 36% of children in 2002 to 61% in 2010) and the Free State (improved from 55% in 2002 to 79% in 2010).

-Although there have also been significant improvements in sanitation provision in Limpopo, this province still lags behind, with only 51% of children living in households with adequate sanitation in 2014.
+Although there have also been significant improvements in sanitation provision in Limpopo, this province still lags behind, with only 38% of children living in households with adequate sanitation in 2010.
 It is unclear why the vast majority of children in Limpopo are reported to live in formal houses, yet access to basic sanitation is the poorest of all the provinces.
+Definitions of adequate housing such as those in the UN-HABITAT and South Africa's National Housing Code include a minimum quality for basic services, including sanitation.